Resources

 — Elizabeth

 • The Compassionate Friends is a national peer to peer group that is dedicated to supporting families after a child dies.
 They have a strong parent, grandparent, and sibling program.
-If you visit their site they have timely articles, resources for local groups, and Facebook communities. www.compassionatefriends.org
+If you visit their site they have timely articles, resources to locate local support groups, and Facebook communities. compassionatefriends.org

 • Open to Hope Foundation is a multi-media website with articles and podcasts that cover all types of loss.
-I am a contributing author to Open to Hope and we have been interviewed on their podcast as well. www.opentohope.com
+Drs.
+Gloria and Heidi Horsley host a weekly podcast that explores the ripple effects of grief. opentohope.com

 So Sorry for Your Loss, Dina Gachman, 2022